Sign In Register

 Healthcare Facilities4

-Columbus has an average annual temperature of 38°F (3°C).
+Columbus has a cool climate with an average annual temperature of 38°F (3°C).
 Winters average 7°F in January while summers reach 67°F in July.
-The area enjoys 200 sunny days per year.
+The area gets 200 sunny days per year.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,932 feet.

 Temperature